The history of the Voynich MS is described in three parts, on three pages:

 This group, composed of specialists in a wide variety of fields, was doing war work in Washington and awaiting demobilisation.
 They agreed to get together after working hours and study the Voynich MS under Friedman's leadership.
 Plans were made for devising a transcription alphabet, and producing a complete transcription in computer-readable form.
 They transcribed most of the Voynich MS.

 (See also D'Imperio Section 6.4).
 The so-called second study group was active from 1962-1963.
 Jim Reeds has researched also their work.

 (See also D'Imperio Section 6.6).
 John Tiltman was a British intelligence specialist, working in association with William Friedman.
 The latter asked Tiltman for his opinion on the Voynich MS text, and sent him copies of the final quire of the MS (the so-called recipes section which does not have any illustrations apart from the marginal stars).
 Friedman and Tiltman independently came to the same conclusion, that the MS text appears like an early example of an artifical (constructed) language.

-Tiltman published his findings in an interesting article (19).
+Tiltman published his findings in an interesting article (see note 31).
 He also wrote about the work done by Theodore Petersen, a reference which unfortunately I have not seen.

 In the 1970's a revival of Voynich MS studies may be observed, with a variety of researchers approaching the problem from many different aspects.